Don’t we all wish there were more than 24 hours in a day?

 I like using the Pomodoro Technique to ensure I’ve got enough breaks in my day to maintain enough energy to complete as many of my tasks as possible.

-It takes some adjusting to working like this, but you’ll be way better off long term when you can work through your tasks without being exhausted at the end of the day.
+It takes some adjusting to work like this, but you’ll be way better off long term when you can work through your tasks without being exhausted at the end of the day.

 Why it works: Time blocking guides your focus so you know you can recenter yourself when you find your mind wandering.